 Subscribe to email updates

-Posted by Guest Blogger on August 30, 2013, under Civil Records, History, NARA beyond DC/MD, Reference.
+Posted by Guest Blogger on January 22, 2015, under Civil Records, History, NARA beyond DC/MD, Reference.

-Posted by Guest Blogger on August 28, 2013, under Archives I, Civil Records, History, Reference.
+Posted by Guest Blogger on January 20, 2015, under Archives II, History, Military Records, Reference.

 Today’s post was written by Dr. Greg Bradsher, Senior Archivist at the National Archives in College Park.
 Part 1 of this series can be found here.
 During August and September Galland lobbied unsuccessfully against the plane being used as a bomber.
 During September, 72 were produced as bombers and only 19 as fighters.
 Galland was, however, able […]

 Posted by Guest Blogger on December 18, 2014, under Reference.

 Today’s post was written by Dr. Greg Bradsher, Senior Archivist at the National Archives in College Park.
 As early as 1937, the German Messerschmitt Company developed the jet plane, the Me-262 Schwalbe (Swallow).
 It was flown experimentally in 1941 with a piston engine and then successfully in 1942 with jet engines, but was rejected by the […]

 Posted by Guest Blogger on December 16, 2014, under Archives II, History, Reference.

 Today’s post was written by Dr. Greg Bradsher, Senior Archivist at the National Archives in College Park.
 The Monuments Men — the Monuments, Fine Arts and Archives (MFA&A) specialists assigned to General Dwight D. Eisenhower’s Supreme Headquarters Allied Expeditionary Force (SHAEF) — had begun operations in France in June 1944 and by December had moved into […]